-- 1. The -data file\1 ... file\n | data\file\list options specify the gridded data files or an ASCII file containing a list of files to be used. - 2.
-The -deck source argument is the ATCF format data source. - 3.
-The -config file argument is the configuration file to be used.
-The contents of the configuration file are discussed below. - 4.
-The -out argument is the NetCDF output file to be written.
+- 1. The -data domain tech\id\list [ file\1 ... file\n | data\file\list ] option specifies a domain name, a comma-separated list of ATCF tech ID's, and a list of gridded data files or an ASCII file containing a list of files to be used.
+Specify -data one for each gridded data source. - 2.
+The -deck source option is the ATCF format track data source. - 3.
+The -config file option is the TCDiagConfig file to be used.
+The contents of the configuration file are discussed below.